h2oai/h2o-llmstudio/documentation/docs/tutorials/tutorial-1a/tutorial-1a.md

 ## Summary

 In this tutorial, we walked through the process of setting up a causal classification experiment using H2O LLM Studio.
 You learned how to import the IMDb dataset from Hugging Face, configure the dataset and experiment settings, and create a new experiment.
-With these steps, you're now ready to explore different datasets and experiment with various configurations for causal classification problems in H2O LLM Studio.
+With these steps, you're now ready to explore different datasets and experiment with various configurations for causal classification [problem type](../../guide/experiments/supported-problem-types.md) in H2O LLM Studio.